Language changes over time; words and phrases come and go. In many cases, there is a good reason for words leaving our vocabulary.

-Other old English terms, however, still have perfectly valid meanings in our modern world and really need to be brought back, if only for the pleasure of saying them.
-Here are 24 words and slang terms from old and middle English (or thereabouts) that are fun to say, still useful, and should never have left us in the first place.
+Other old English words, however, still have perfectly valid meanings in our modern world and really need to be brought back, if only for the pleasure of saying them.

 Exactly as it sounds, bedward means heading for bed.
 Who doesn’t like heading bedward after a hard day?